You-Gao/Blog/_books/2024-07-19-what-time-is-this-place.md

 > "Everywhere there are signs of time."
 <figcaption class="blockquote-footer">What Time is This Place?</figcaption>

 Kevin Lynch, is an urban designer; he coined the term "*wayfinding*" and has worked on many interesting tidbits in his life.
-The book itself details how inhabitants of an environment experience time through environmental cues and how that translates to the larger picture of "rhythms of time."
-Its ideas made me piece together my thoughts about how we experience time more broadly.
-I eventually settled on a theory of experiencing time and focused on how we account for time and encounter or orient ourselves to time.
+The book itself details how inhabitants of an environment experience time through environmental cues and how that translates to the larger picture of "*rhythms of time.*" Its ideas made me piece together my thoughts about how we experience time more broadly.

 ## Accounting Time[^2]